Ellotron/doom-boardgame-campaigns/operation-resurgence/mission-1-containment/README.md

 ## Objectives

+### Marines

 - Destroy or disable the communication
 - Detain any site personnel

+### Demons

+- 6 Frags

 ## Gear

 It is recommended that the Marines start with the Static Rifle, Combat Shotgun, Plasma Rifle and Burst Rifle, with Fire Support and Stealth Operative class cards.

+Demons each get 1 argent energy to start and at the end of each round.

 ## Layout - not known by the marines